Luis Humberto Crosthwaite

-Luis Humberto Crosthwaite is a writer, editor and journalist whose work has appeared in a variety of international venues.
-His fiction has garnered critical attention for his ability to express the complexities of living on the US/Mexico border region.
+Luis Humberto Crosthwaite (born 1962 in Tijuana) is a writer, editor, and journalist whose work has appeared in a variety of international venues.
+His fiction works have garnered critical attention for his ability to express the complexities of living on the US/Mexico border region.

-Life and work

-Crosthwaite was born in 1962 in Tijuana, Mexico, where he spent most of his life before moving to San Diego, California, where he worked at The San Diego Union-Tribune newspaper as columnist and editor.
+Crosthwaite spent most of his life in Tijuana before moving to San Diego, where he worked at The San Diego Union-Tribune newspaper as columnist and editor.